 When you make a charitable donation, you can choose to designate your gift for specific programs or you can make the funding unrestricted.
 Unrestricted funding allows the nonprofit to decide how best to use the resources they receive.
 It offers more flexibility for the charities as they seek to cover the costs of running programs.

-Recently Mackenzie Scott made large unrestricted donations to nonprofits.
+Philanthropist Mackenzie Scott has become known for making unrestricted donations to nonprofits.
 She explains the decision: “Because we believe that teams with experience on the front lines of challenges will know best how to put the money to good use, we encouraged them to spend it however they choose.
 Many reported that this trust significantly increased the impact of the gift.”

 Channeling your corporate giving into a scholarship program means you will be helping students further their education by providing money for tuition, books, or other living expenses.